If you or someone you know needs emergency attention, please dial 911.

 A firearm increases the likelihood that intimate partner violence will become deadly.

-Each year, more than 10 million women and men — 20 people per minute — are physically abused by an intimate partner in the United States.
-Nearly one in four women and one in seven men will experience severe physical violence at the hands of an intimate partner in their lifetimes;1 a gun makes it much more likely that violence will turn deadly.2-4 The US Preventive Services Task Force recommends that clinicians screen all women of reproductive age for intimate partner violence (IPV).5 Clinicians should be prepared to discuss protective orders and the importance of removing a firearm from a violent situation.
+Each year in the United States, more than 17 million adults – about 7% of women and men – experience some form of intimate partner violence (IPV), which includes physical violence (being slapped, pushed, or shoved), sexual violence, and/or stalking.1 A gun makes it much more likely that this violence will turn deadly.2-4 The US Preventive Services Task Force recommends that clinicians screen all women of reproductive age for IPV.5 Clinicians should also be prepared to discuss protective orders and the importance of removing a firearm from a violent situation.

 Nearly half of female homicide victims in the US are killed by a current or former intimate partner,6 and half of those homicides are by firearm.4